bigjools/pytwistlock/README.md

  Will search the Twistlock server directly for the container with tag `myproject/container:latest` and return its nodejs packages.

-When searching the server you need to tell pytwistcli the server details.
-You can do this in two different ways:

- - Pass CLI options `--twistlock-url`, `--twistlock-user` and `--twistlock-password`, or,
- - Set environment variarbles `TWISTLOCK_URL`, `TWISTLOCK_PASSWORD`, and
-   `TWISTLOCK_USER`

  ```sh
  pytwistcli image save data.json myproject/container:latest
  ```